flatironinstitute/mountainsort/docs/source/index.rst

 Below, we will describe installation as a plugin to ML (recommended), and the remarks below will indicate how it could be used as a standalone program.
 MountainLab is a general framework for scientific data analysis, sharing, and visualization.

-#REMOVE
-Instructions for installing MountainSort are included as part of the `MountainLab installation instructions <https://mountainlab.readthedocs.org>`_.

-You will probably want to visualize your spike sorting results.
-It is recommended that you install MountainView.
-Instructions for this are also provided in the above link.
-#

 Supported operating systems
 ---------------------------